isabella232/WebPress/README.md

 `mod` can help `admin` out by accessing the editor(if allowed by `admin`) to make pages better.
 They can also report any suspicious activity and the `admin` will recive it.

 `member` can only view and use page elements.

+### Error Pages

+You can make custom error pages in the _dashboard.php/docerrors_ and make custom errors so your page can show something, instend of boring old error page.

+List of error documents(editable)

+1. 301 - redirect
+2. 400 - Bad request
+3. 401 - Auth required
+4. 403 - Forbidden
+5. 404 - Not Found
+6. 500 - Internal Server Error